PostHog/posthog.com/contents/handbook/people/team-structure/design.md

 ## Customer

-- The other small teams - here is a guide on how to best [work with the Design team](/handbook/company/working-with-design).
+- The other small teams – [here is a guide on how to best work with the Design team](/handbook/company/working-with-design).

 ## Output metrics